About This Course

 Why Choose This Course

-The UCC Postgraduate Certificate, Postgraduate Diploma and Masters in Health Professions’ Education is designed for busy healthcare professionals, including those working full time, who want to learn flexibly.
+Our UCC Postgraduate Certificate, Postgraduate Diploma and Masters in Health Professions’ Education are designed for busy healthcare professionals, including those working full time, who want flexible access to learning.
 UCC has a strong tradition in the education of educators and the Medical Education Unit is specifically dedicated to the development of teachers in the health professions.
-The course team includes faculty from the Medical Education Unit, Schools Nursing and Midwifery and Pharmacy, and the Department of General Practice, who have a broad range of experience and expertise in the area.
+The course team includes faculty from the Medical Education Unit, the Schools of Nursing & Midwifery and Pharmacy, and the Department of General Practice who have a broad range of experience and expertise in the area.

 Skills and Careers Information